akakie/OLLI-search/README.md

 	This course will explore searching of the internet.
 Please be aware that the art and science of searching extremely large data sources is one of the oldest, most studied, and complex topics in all of information technology.
 Basic searching techniques have become simple to perform.
 Anyone who has used a computer connected to the internet has performed searches, perhaps without knowing they are doing so.
 I will introduce extensions beyond basic searching, but in four classes of well under two hours each, I can only point out some places where you can explore in depth.
 That exploration is up to you, depending on your interest and your perseverance.

 	The instructor (hereafter known as "I", "me", or "Lewy") will use his (I'm male) personal MacBook Pro running Mac OS X El Capitan, version 10.11.5 for examples and demonstrations.
 However, the principles of internet searching apply to any operating system including Windows.
 A Windows computer is available if people want to see how things are done using that OS.
 I have not used Windows in years, so do not expect amazing, wizardly tips.

+	We will be looking at three levels of the internet: the Surface Web, the Deep Web, and the Dark Web.The surface web is the part that is searchable from sites like Google and similar search engines, which accumulate web addresses by crawling through thousands of web sites and building an index of words found at those sites.
+The Deep Web refers to online databases and other dynamic pages that cannot be indexed by common search engines like Google.
+These sites contain data which are accessed behind forms that provide access to details.
+The Dark Web contains data which people are trying to hide.
+Those people may be drug dealers, gun dealers, and others who may have nefarious reasons for keeping you out.
+We will discuss the dark web, but approach it with caution or, even better, stay away.
+Here be dragons.

 ## Limitations:
 	Access to the internet is available from our classroom, but it is unlikely that everyone can connect at the same time.
 The instructor will use a separate connection so that he doesn't get locked out by network overload.